firstcontributions/first-contributions/README.md

 <img align="right" width="300" src="assets/clone.png" alt="clone this repository" />

 Now clone this repo to your machine.
-Go to your git account, click on the clone button and then click the *copy to clipboard* icon.
+Go to your GitHub account, click on the clone button and then click the *copy to clipboard* icon.

 Open a terminal and run the following git command: